7 Winning Social Media Marketing Strategies for the Holiday Season

 Similarly, joining Instagram Shop boosted luxury brand Barbour’s Instagram sales by 42% and increased traffic to their website from Instagram by 98%

-6. Give customers a reason to come back
+8. Give customers a reason to come back

-According to Shopify, customers acquired on Black Friday and Cyber Monday have lower lifetime value than customers acquired at other times of the year.
+However, a segment of your Black Friday and Cyber Monday customers can be converted into loyal customers.
 So, for your holiday marketing efforts to be truly worthwhile, you need to treat those sales as a foot in the door.

 One way to keep customers engaged after the dust settles on Black Friday and Cyber Monday is to run additional special offers.
 For example, you could offer them a discount on products that complement what they’ve bought — like money off socks when they buy a pair of shoes.